top of page

 Want your engagement photos to feel like one connected love story?
 Start including your pup right from the beginning.
 For a proposal or engagement session with your dog as part of the story, have them walk in wearing a “Will you marry me?” bandana or let them deliver a treat box with the ring safely tucked inside.

 If you’re outdoorsy, plan a relaxed Banff, Canmore, or Kananaskis stroll with your pup for engagement photos that feel adventurous and true to you.
 If your dog’s more of a homebody, an at home proposal or engagement session is perfect since they’ll be most comfortable there and your love story will feel even more personal.
+(And you’ll probably get the best snuggles after 10/10.)

 Hot tip: if you’re doing anything delivery style, do practice runs first so your dog doesn’t sprint off like it’s an Olympic event.